mbaumer/us_hep_funding/docs/_states/NM.md

 <a name="NM-03"></a>
 [Back to top](#top)
 ## NM-03 -- Rep. Ben Luján (D)
+### Committees
+Ben Luján is the #15 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016